 Ingredients

 - Parmesan cheese gives these broiled tomatoes a sharp and nutty flavor.
-Make sure you use rennet-free parmesan to keep this recipe vegetarian.
+Make sure you use rennet-free parmesan to keep these broiled tomatoes with cheese vegetarian.

 - Garlic is a great way to add depth of flavor.
 Feel free to adjust the amount to your personal taste.